3alaawi/module-10/README.md

 # Module 10
 ## The .png files contain two examples for the chatbot.
+The 3 .yml files requested are also in the repository

 ## One for subscribing
 ![ Subscribe](https://picc.io/VoDyIEC.PNG)]